Jingle Juice Holiday Punch

 You really don’t need an explanation on how to put this together because it’s that simple, but I’m going to tell you anyway.
 Plus, I’ll give you some tips on how to fancify the recipe too!

-There is also a printable recipe card with instructions at the end of this post.
+For your convenience, I’ve also provided a full ingredient list and recipe instructions at the bottom of this post.

 1. Get a punch bowl or extra large pitcher and fill it with ice.